HallowedPaladin/OCRCSDungeonRevisionGame/GameServer/GameServer/README.md

 Whenever the json is changed the Connected Service will rebuild a .cs client file in the 'obj' folder.
 This folder is excluded from source control.
 The code can also be found by opening the 'OpenAPI - GameServerSwagger' in the Connected Services folder in solution explorer.
 Expand the configuration section and scroll down to the 'View Code' button'.
 Click to open the file.

+Program.cs has been updated to allow Swagger to take JWT tokens.
+On trhe Swagger page there is 'Authorize' with a padlock icon.
+This can be used to input a JWT token to use when a request is sent.
+This means it may no longer be necessary to use the Postman testing utility (see next section).

 Testing Utilities
 =================